This 3-ingredient pulled pork instant pot recipe is the perfect no-fuss easy pulled pork for any occasion or meal!

 When you are ready to cook it, let it defrost under refrigeration.
 Then you can broil (if desired) and mix with the broth to rehydrate it a bit (since the freezer dehydrates meat.)
 Easy peasy lemon squeezy!

 - 4 lb pork shoulder or pork butt

 - Cut 12-15 slits in the pork shoulder or pork butt and shove a garlic clove down in each slit.

 - Place pork shoulder/butt in a 6QT instant pot and pour 2 cups of vegetable broth or water over it.

 - Slice one white onion and spread over the top and around the pork shoulder/butt sides.

 - Place the lid on the instant pot and set it to sealing.
-Pressure cook for 90 minutes (for 4lbs or less) and allow the pressure to release naturally.*
+Pressure cook for 90 minutes (for 4lbs bone out or less) and allow the pressure to release naturally.*

 - Once the pressure releases (valve has dropped), remove the lid and place pork on a large cutting board to shred with two forks.
 The outsides of the pork should shred easily and fall away easily.
 The inside may be a little more challenging to shred but shouldn't require a knife.**

 - Optional: Preheat the oven to broil.
 Spread the shredded pork over a foil-lined baking sheet and broil for 3-5 minutes until slightly crispy.

 - Freeze pork (do not broil) and broth separately.